katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ### Improvement proposals

-At this point, you have provided us with a bug description and the link to the specific section of the documentation.
-Now, you can help us maintainers by providing an improvement proposal for our documentation.
-If you have found a solution, workaround or a way to fix the bug, you can help other users to temporarily mitigate the problem before we maintainers can fix the bug in our documentation.
+Now, that you have provided us with the describtion, impact and link to the documentation, you can help us maintainers by proposing an improvement.
+If you have found a solution that works for you, you can help other users to temporarily fix the problem before we maintainers can update our documentation.

 > __Why we need this__: improvement proposals can help us maintainers to
-> migrate bug fixes faster and more efficiantly and therefore benefits the
+> work faster and more efficiantly on fixes and therefore benefit the
 > entire community.

 ### Checklist

-Thanks for following the docs reporting guide and creating a high-quality docs bug report.
+Thanks for following the docs reporting guide and creating a high-quality docs issue report.
 This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece information we need to improve the Material for MkDocs documentation.